-Though becoming a parent brings many joys and satisfactions, it is inherently stressful and demanding and can take its toll on parents mental health.
-Parents can easily put all their energies into caring for and attending to their children, and sacrifice their own personal needs and self-care.
+Though becoming a parent brings many joys and satisfactions, it is inherently stressful and demanding and can take its toll on your mental health.
+We can easily put all our energies into caring for and attending to our children, and sacrifice our own personal needs and self-care.

-Juggling the many demands placed on them, it is easy for parents to cut off from their natural supports or sources of rest or recreation, and over time become depleted stressed and burnt out.
-This is especially the case if parents are dealing with extra challenges such as a child with special needs, stressful work, and/or family losses or crises.
+This is especially true if you are dealing extra challenges such as a child with special needs, stressful work, and/or family losses or crises.

 Dealing with Guilt

-Further, in the modern world, many parents suffer from a constant guilt – a guilt that they are not doing enough or they are not doing it right and this all adds to the pressure.
+Many parents nowadays suffer from constant guilt – guilt that they are not parenting right or not doing enough, that definitely adds to the pressure.

-For some parents becoming a parent is not how they anticipated and instead of the joyful feelings of love for their child, they can experience a sense of loss for their former life and experience their child as a burden.
+For some parents, becoming a parent is not how they anticipated and instead of having joyful feelings of love for their child, they can experience a sense of loss for their former life and experience their child as a burden.

-These negative feelings (though part and parcel of being a parent) can lead to extra guilt and can become repressed, leading to further stress or depression – such feelings are often the basis of post natal depression.
+Though part and parcel of being a parent, negative feelings can lead to extra guilt and can become repressed, leading to further stress or depression – such feelings are often the basis of post natal depression.

 Prioritise Your Own Welfare

-Though many parents sacrifice attending to their own needs and mental health for the sake of their children, ironically in the long term this does not serve their children’s needs.
+By sacrificing and not attending to your own needs and mental health for the sake of your children, ironically in the long term this does not serve your children’s needs.
 If you become stressed, burnt out, or depressed as a parent then you can no longer be there for your children.